genesiscommunitysuccess/docs/docs/04_web/09_filters/01_foundation-filters.md

 const outcome = this.userTargeting.hasAdminProfile();
 ```

-This is quite a simplistic example, but it helps to highlight that common parameters can be predefined in the
+This is quite a simplistic example, but hopefully helps to highlight that common parameters can be predefined in the
-filters themselves, where needed.
-It is also worth mentioning that DI-based filters are registered as transient, meaning
+filters themselves where needed.
+It is also worth mentioning that DI based filters are registered as transient, meaning
-you will get a new instance for every dependency request or `container.get()`.
-The `ClientFilterRunner` used to run chained
+you will get a new instance for every dependency request or container.get().
+The ClientFilterRunner used to run chained
 filters is also transient.

 ### Client Filter Runner